andreagrisafi/SALTED/README.rst

 ----------
 SALTED input is provided in a :code:`inp.yaml` file, which is structured in the following sections:

-- :code:`salted` (required): define root storage directory and workflow label
+- :code:`salted` (required): define root storage directory, workflow label and learning target

 - :code:`system` (required): define system parameters